Skip to main content

 The Scent of the Earth: A Foodie's Guide to Truffle Hunting in the Langhe

 Ciao!
 I am Giulia.
 There is a smell that defines autumn and winter in my part of Italy.
-It is a scent that is difficult to describe it—earthy, musky, like ancient wood and damp soil, but also sweet and intoxicating.
-It is the scent of the Tartufo Bianco d’Alba (White Alba Truffle), and to find it, you must enter a world of secrecy, tradition, and very smart dogs.
+It is a scent that is difficult to describe—earthy, musky, like ancient wood and damp soil, but also sweet and intoxicating.
+It is the scent of the Tartufo Bianco d’Alba (White Alba Truffle), and to find it, you must enter a world of secrecy and tradition.

 A freshly unearthed white Alba truffle being gently cleaned by a truffle hunter on a rustic wooden table